 The minimum and maximum student loan consolidation of the loan amount is fixed.

 The minimum amount is $5,000 and the maximum amount is $200,000.
 It is an important factor to think about the length of a loan term that the lender offers.

 Repayment and hardship

-Lenders offer benefits related to federal student loan like a repayment plan, deferment or forbearance.
-This should be considered choosing a lender.
+Lenders offer benefits related to federal student loans like a repayment plan, deferment, or forbearance.
+This should be considered as choosing a lender.